A New Tool to Speed Up Productivity

 The on-board cutter is a really neat feature, as well, but because of where it is located, a lot of edge banding can be wasted.
 I drew a line on the platform table so that when the workpiece passes the line, it is safe to cut the banding and still have enough to finish the piece without being short.

 Keep a few cotton swabs handy because the adhesive can drip on the guides and has to be cleaned frequently.
 A quick (and I mean quick – that heat gun is HOT!) swipe with the swab through the guide cleans up the adhesive easily!
 I also added a pen holder to hold the allen wrench for quick adjustments to the top guides.

 Where to Buy

-This particular model, I bought from Rockler.com – Woodworking and Hardware (affiliate link!) which is also one of my favorite sites for woodworking supplies.
+This particular model, I bought from Rockler.com and they can also be purchased through Amazon (affiliate link!).
 Though I’ve had to make a few modifications, I really like this machine!
 The machine will accommodate edge banding up to 2″ wide which is perfect for me because I like to make furniture legs from plywood!

 Of course, I’m not saying you have to buy an edge banding machine… Not everyone can afford it but this is a worthwhile investment for cabinet makers or those who build projects for other people or companies from plywood on a regular basis like me!
 I really like it and thought I’d share with you.
 Build on, my friends!